 The Audit and Examination Committee of the Board of Directors has recommended the appointment of S.R.
-Snodgrass, P.C. to be the Company's independent registered public accounting firm for the 2022 fiscal year, subject to ratification by shareholders.
+Snodgrass, P.C. to be the Company's independent registered public accounting firm for the 2023 fiscal year, subject to ratification by shareholders.
 A representative of S.R.
-Snodgrass, P.C. will be present during the virtual Annual Meeting to respond to appropriate questions from shareholders and will have the opportunity to make a statement should he or she desire to do so.
+Snodgrass, P.C. will be present at the Annual Meeting to respond to appropriate questions from shareholders and will have the opportunity to make a statement should he or she desire to do so.